Strategy & Terms of Reference

 Achieving our vision will not occur without certain conditions being met: that supplies actually reach those who need them most; that the supplies are affordable and within the reach of all; that supplies and products are of trusted quality; and that there is a sufficient choice of supplies to meet users’ needs.
 These four broad preconditions—availability, equity, quality, and choice—stand as the Pillars of our Strategy.

-The ability of women and men to obtain safe, affordable supplies that meet their reproductive health needs.
-Supply availability exists when products feed into the supply chain and successfully make their way to the point-of-distribution, where users can obtain them.
+The availability of safe, affordable supplies that meet men’s and women’s RH needs.
+Supply availability is possible only when products feed into the supply chain and make their way to the point-of-distribution, where women and men can access them.